Main Content

 • When you select Use I-V curve data points for the Parameterization parameter, choose a pair of voltages near the diode turn-on voltage.
 Typically this is in the range from 0.05 to 1 Volt.
 Using values outside of this region may lead to numerical issues and poor estimates for IS and N.

-• You may need to use nonzero ohmic resistance and junction capacitance values to prevent numerical simulation issues, but the simulation may run faster with these values set to zero.
+• You might need to use nonzero ohmic resistance and junction capacitance values to prevent numerical simulation issues, but the simulation might run faster with these values set to zero.

 Ports